enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 #.
 Enter Trigger.
 #.
 Exit Trigger.

 The details of Triggers settings are not predefined, triggers can define their own settings.
-For details, please refer to :ref:`Triggers`.
+For details on implementing triggers, see :ref:`implementAction`.
 Any or all of the triggers can be left unset.

 The logic of triggers is as follows: